colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 How to avoid most issues
 ------------------------

-This advice describes how to avoid most issues when overriding packages, however it's still possible to run into issues.
+These are good practices to avoid most issues.
-See the known issue descriptions for more complex advice.
+If the advice is too restrictive then see the known issue descriptions for more complex advice.

 Use isolated workspaces
 ***********************